Post

 This config file defines a list of “creation rules”.
 These rules instruct SOPS on how to handle the various files we will process with it, based on a regex matches with their names/paths.

 If we break this down bit by bit, we can see that this particular creation rule we defined will handle all files with a path_regex matching /*secrets(\.encrypted)?.yaml$.
 What this regex essentially does, is that it matches any secrets.yaml (notice the question mark at the end of (\.encrypted)?) or secrets.encrypted.yaml file anywhere (recursively) within our current directory.
+We also added in the (\.encrypted)? part because that is the name we will give to our Talos secrets file after we encrypt it.

 Going a bit further, the encrypted_regex tells sops the values of which keys from the YAML file it needs to encrypt.
 In this case, the regex "^(id|secret|bootstraptoken|secretboxencryptionsecret|token|ca|crt|key)$" essentially tells sops to encrypt the values associated to any of the keys in that list.